 Debating Genetics as a Predictor of Criminal Offending and Sentencing

-Since the beginning of criminological research has been an ongoing debate and disagreement regarding the correlation between genetic characteristics and criminal behavior.
+Since the beginning of criminological research there has been an ongoing debate on the correlation between genetic characteristics and criminal behavior.
 There have been numerous studies and experiments conducted to help eliminate some of the unknowns related to the field of biological criminology and genetics.
 Genetic mutations have been disregarded as a consideration when developing guidelines for the causes of criminal behavior and determining the level of violence involved.

 Recent studies in behavioral genetics indicate that some violent criminals are genetically predisposed to violent behavior.
 One study has found that a mutation in the structural gene for monoamine oxidase A gives rise to an acute build-up of neurotransmitters associated with the body’s ‘fight or flight’ responses to stressful situations (Evansburg 2001).
 Many criminologists do not totally disregard genetic characteristics as a means of determining who will commit crimes but they do believe that “a genetic disorder may predispose an individual to aggressive behavior [but] cannot cause that individual to commit a violent crime” (Evansburg 2001).